What a WordPress theme is responsible for – and what is not.

 Design vs. Functionality

-Themes have the task of depicting the design of a website – and not the functionality.
+Themes have the task to represent the design of a website – and not the functionality.
 Whenever the question arises as to whether a function could also be mapped via a plugin, the probability is high that the function does not belong in the theme.

 The reason: the dependence on a theme should be as minimal as possible.

-A design may no longer be suitable for your company tomorrow – but the functionalities of a website should be preserved over several theme generations.
+A design may not be suitable for your business tomorrow – but the functionalities of a website should be preserved across multiple theme generations if possible.

-Almost every function that is therefore mapped via the theme is therefore a technical fault, which leads to the fact that the function has to be re-implemented at the latest when changing theme – usually this leads to very high migration costs.
+Almost every function that is mapped via the theme is therefore a technical liability, which means that the function has to be re-implemented at the latest when the theme is changed – usually resulting in very high migration costs.

-For functions that increase the added value of a theme, however, companion plugins are recommended – via these a theme can be charged with additional functions.
+On the other hand, for features that increase the added value of a theme, companion plugins are recommended – through them, a theme can be loaded with additional features.
 Good companion plugins will continue to work even if the theme is changed.

 Feature Creep